mpilosov/home/content/about.md

 -----

-I developed my expertise in quantifying and reducing uncertainty by developing a new statistical technique based on measure theory to solve stochastic inverse problems.
+As an applied mathematician, I developed expertise in stochastic inverse problems by creating a new statistical technique based on measure theory and made it acessible as open-source software.

 I now use machine learning to make data-driven decisions, predict useful information, and automate time-consuming processes.